-- Estimated Capital Cost: \$3.2m 2028/2029
+Estimated Capital Cost: \$3.2m 2028/2029

-- Funding: Loan with interest and repaid principal being funded by Targeted Rates

-- Operating Costs: Minimal

 Without this extension, the Westport water network is at risk of failure, particularly for Carters Beach residents and properties west of the Buller River.

 This extension will also significantly reduce water loss, providing Westport with a solid foundation for an improved water delivery network.